(1) A direction [under section 257 or 258A] takes effect—

 (2) A direction [under section 257] may be expressed to take effect immediately (or on a specified date) only if the [FCA], having regard to the ground on which it is exercising its power under [that section], considers that it is necessary for the direction to take effect immediately (or on that date).

-(3) If the [FCA] proposes to give a direction under [section 257 or 258A, or gives a direction under either section] with immediate effect, it must give separate written notice to the manager and the trustee of the scheme concerned.
+(3) If the [FCA] proposes to give a direction under [section 257 or 258A, or gives a direction under either section] with immediate effect, it must give separate written notice

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.